SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

    is intended to be the reference type used when passing concrete instances rather than having to support the distinct types.

+   .. function:: template <size_t N> BufferWriter & write(void * data, size_t length)

+      Write to the buffer starting at :arg:`data` for at most :arg:`length` bytes.
+If there is not enough room to fit all the data, none is written.

-   .. function:: template <size_t N> BufferWriter & l(const char (&literal)[N])
+   .. function:: template <size_t N> BufferWriter & write(const char (&literal)[N])

       Write :arg:`literal` to the output treating it as a literal string.
-This will clip the terminating null.

-   .. function:: BufferWriter& cstr(const char * str)

-      Write :arg:`str` to the output treating it as a C-string (null terminated).
-This will call :code:`strlen` on :arg:`str` to determine the length.
+This means the size is computed by the compiler and the null terminated is discarded.

-   .. function:: BufferWriter& write(std::function<size_t (BufferWriter&, ...)> f, ...)
+   .. function:: size_t size() const

-      Create a nested :class:`BufferWriter` that operates on the empty part of the current buffer.
+      Return the number of valid (written) bytes in the buffer.

-      The function :arg:`f` is called and passed the nested :class:`BufferWriter` and the argument pack passed to this method.
+   .. function:: size_t remaining() const

+      Return the number of available remaining bytes that could be written in the buffer.

-   .. function:: BufferWriter& reserve(size_t n)
+   .. function:: BufferWriter& resize(size_t n)

-      Restrict the buffer to be :arg:`n` characters less than it is currently.
-This effectively reserves :arg:`n` characters at the end of the buffer.
+      Set the number of bytes of valid (written) data.

-   .. function:: BufferWriter & release()
+   .. function:: clip(size_t n)

-      Release all reserved space.
+      Reduce the available space by :arg:`n` bytes.

-   .. function :: BufferWriter & release(size_t n)
+   .. function:: extend(size_t n)

-      Release :arg:`n` characters of space.
-The released space is always adjacent to the available buffer.
+      Increase the available space by :arg:`n` bytes.
+Extreme care must be used with this method as :class:`BufferWriter` will trust the argument, having no way to verify it.
+In general this should only be used after calling :func:`BufferWriter::clip` and passing the same value.
+      Together these allow the buffer to be temporarily reduced to reserve space for the trailing element of a required pair of output strings, e.g. making sure a closing quote can be written even if part of the string is not.

+   .. function:: bool error() const

+      Return :code:`true` if the buffer has overflowed from writing, :code:`false` if not.

 .. class:: FixedBufferWriter : public BufferWriter

    This is a class that implements :class:`BufferWriter` on a fixed buffer.

-   .. function:: FixedBufferWriter(void* buffer, size_t length)
+   .. function:: FixedBufferWriter(void * buffer, size_t length)

       Construct an instance that will write to :arg:`buffer` at most :arg:`length` bytes.
 Individual items are either written or not - if the item doesn't fit nothing is written and the instance